enso-org/enso/docs/CONTRIBUTING.md

 Note that JVM assertions are not enabled by default, one has to pass `-ea` via `JAVA_OPTS` environment variable.
-There are also Enso-specific assertions (method `Runtime.assert`) that can be enabled when `ENSO_ENABLE_ASSERTIONS` environment variable is non-empty.
+There are also Enso-specific assertions (method `Runtime.assert`) that can be enabled when `ENSO_ENABLE_ASSERTIONS` environment variable is set to "true".
 If JVM assertions are enable, Enso assertions are enabled as well.

 #### Test Dependencies